 Campgrounds in Colorado

-There are many great camping options in Colorado, depending on what you're looking for.
+There are many great campgrounds in Colorado, depending on what you’re looking for.
 Some popular options include:

 • Rocky Mountain National Park: This park offers a variety of camping options, including backcountry camping and more developed campgrounds.